CERG-C/CERG-C/docs/Teaching/CERG/Lava/Hazard_lava_Q-LavHA.md

 #### Model setup

-Let's run `Q-LavHA` for each of the vents defined above.
+Let's run `Q-LavHA` for the selected vent.
 For now, we will assume that we know *exactly* the vent location.
 Open the `Q-LavHA` window, and let's look at the parameters:

 === "Vent location tab"

     1. In the `DEM Selection` box, select the `Data/Lava/DEM_Qlavah.tif`.
 In the DEM selection window, make sure you change the type of files from `.asc` to `.tif`.
     2. As a `Vent Type`, choose `Point` for now.
-    3. Add the relevant `Coordinates`.
+    3. Add the relevant `Coordinates` as specified in the table above.

 === "Lava flow parameter tab"